ulixee/secret-agent/docs/Pool.md

 - browsersById `Map<string, Browser>` Map of all created [Browsers](Browser.md) by id.
 - agentsById `Map<string, Agent>` Map of all created [Agents](Agent.md) by id.
 - sharedMitmProxy: `MitmProxy` The Browser-level MitmProxy used for Certificate Generation and non-incognito Mitm proxying.
-- agentPlugins `IAgentPluginClass[]` All installed AgentPluginClasses.
+- plugins `IUnblockedPluginClass[]` All installed UnblockedPluginClasses.
 You can manipulate this list to change the activate PluginClasses for future Agents.

 ## Methods